SJerrod/pizza-parlor/README.md

 #### **By Jerrod Styrk**

+## Decription
-## Choose from a plethora of options.
+- Choose from a plethora of options.
 From toppings to sauce to crust we have the pizza thats perfect for you... now all you must do is order it.

 ## Setup